-In each of the above divisions, the student must complete at least 18 units and may count no more than 24 units toward the 84 unit requirement.
+General Education required courses are counted toward the unit requirement for the appropriate category.
+In each category, the student must complete at least 18 units and may count no more than 24 units toward the 84 unit requirement.
 At least 24 units of the 84 units must be at the upper division level.
 A maximum of 12 units of Bible and 6 units of music performance coursework may be counted in the Humanities/Fine Arts section of the major.